National Fireworks Competition (Omagari Fireworks)

 Fireworks displays are an essential summer event, beloved all over Japan

-The chants that are always heard at fireworks displays "Tama-ya" and "Kagi-ya ."
-Written in kanji, "Tama-ya" and "Kagi-ya," and are the trade names of popular fireworks makers in the Edo period.
-The custom of shouting the trade names of these two great fireworks makers has been passed down to the present day.
+The shouts that are a staple at such fireworks festivals"Tamaya!"and"Kagiya!".
+Written in kanji,"玉屋"and"キャギ屋," which were the names of popular fireworks makers in Edo (present-day Tokyo) in the past.
+The act of shouting the names of these two great fireworks makers has been passed down through generations to the present day.

 In other words, fireworks festivals have long been a place to evaluate the works of fireworks makers who compete with each other